• Skip to primary navigation

 Po 'Boys

 • Slice Po 'Boy Rolls, keeping one long end intact.
-Brush melted butter on bottom.
+Brush melted butter on the bottom.
 Add shredded lettuce and tomato.
 Add shrimp and spoon on tartar sauce.

-• Yield: 2 New Orleans Shrimp Po ‘Boys.
+• Yield: 2 New Orleans Shrimp Po'Boys.

 Nutrition